MicrosoftDocs/sql-docs/docs/connect/jdbc/connecting-using-azure-active-directory-authentication.md

     3. Select the "App registrations" tab.
     4. In the drawer, select "New application registration".
     5. Enter mytokentest as a friendly name for the application, select "Web App/API".
-    6. We don't need SIGN-ON URL.
-Just provide anything: "https://mytokentest".
+    6. Don't need SIGN-ON URL, provide anything: "https://mytokentest".
     7. Select "Create" at the bottom.
     8. While still in the Azure portal, select the "Settings" tab of your application, and open the "Properties" tab.
     9. Find the "Application ID" (also known as Client ID) value and copy it.
-You need this value later when configuring your application (for example, 1846943b-ad04-4808-aa13-4702d908b5c1).
-See the following snapshot.
+You need this value later to configure your application (for example, 1846943b-ad04-4808-aa13-4702d908b5c1).
-    10. Under section "Keys", create a key by filling in the name field, selecting the duration of the key, and saving the configuration (leave the value field empty).
-After saving, the value field should be filled automatically.
+    10. Under section "Keys", create a key to fill in the name field, select the duration of the key, and save the configuration (leave the value field empty).
+After you save, the value field should be filled automatically.
 Copy the generated value.
 This value is the client Secret.
     11. Select Azure Active Directory on the left side panel.
 Under "App Registrations", find the "End points" tab.
 Copy the URL under "OATH 2.0 TOKEN ENDPOINT", this URL is your STS URL.

     ![Azure Portal App Registration End Point - STS URL](media/jdbc_aad_token.png)
-2. Sign in to your Azure SQL Server's user database as an Azure Active Directory admin and using a T-SQL command, provision a contained database user for your application principal.
+2. Sign in to your Azure SQL Server user database as an Azure Active Directory admin and use a T-SQL command, provision a contained database user for your application principal.
 For more information on how to create an Azure Active Directory admin and a contained database user, see the [Connecting to SQL Database or Azure Synapse Analytics By Using Azure Active Directory authentication](/azure/azure-sql/database/authentication-aad-overview).

     ```sql
     CREATE USER [mytokentest] FROM EXTERNAL PROVIDER
     ```

-3. On the client machine (on which you want to run the example), download the [Microsoft Authentication Library (MSAL) for Java](https://github.com/AzureAD/microsoft-authentication-library-for-java) library and its dependencies for JDBC Driver 9.1 and above, or [Microsoft Azure Active Directory Authentication Library (ADAL) for Java](https://github.com/AzureAD/azure-activedirectory-library-for-java) and its dependencies for driver versions before JDBC Driver 9.1, and include them in the Java build path.
-The microsoft-authentication-library-for-java is only needed to run this specific example.
+3. On the client machine where you run the example, download the [Microsoft Authentication Library (MSAL) for Java](https://github.com/AzureAD/microsoft-authentication-library-for-java) library and its dependencies for JDBC Driver 9.1 and above, or [Microsoft Authentication Library (ADAL) for Java](https://github.com/AzureAD/azure-activedirectory-library-for-java) and its dependencies for driver versions before JDBC Driver 9.1, and include them in the Java build path.
+The microsoft-authentication-library-for-java is only required to run this specific example.
 The example uses the APIs from this library to retrieve the access token from Azure AD.
 If you already have an access token, you can skip this step and remove the section in the example that retrieves an access token.

 In the following example, replace the STS URL, Client ID, Client Secret, server and database name with your values.